top of page

 Heat Protectant

 1. ✓Olaplex No. 6 (click here to buy) *Vegan and cruelty free.* I use at least a pea sized amount every time before I blow dry a client and I'm in love.
 It's safe to say if they ever discontinue the Part 6, I will start a protest.
 It's $28 a 3.3oz bottle.
-Killer, but worth it.
+Killer, but worthit.

 Curl Products